SvetlanaRedkina/SvetlanaRedkina/README.md

 - Glad to see you here! :blush:

-⭐ I am a Collibra Certified Workflow and Integration Engineer who helps to drive Data Governance in ASSA ABLOY. ⭐
+⭐ I am a Collibra Certified Workflow and Integration Engineer who drives Data Governance in ASSA ABLOY. ⭐